UNDERSTANDING HOW TO AVOID PERSONAL FINANCE MISTAKES BEFORE THEY HAPPEN WILL SAVE YOU TIME, MONEY AND YOUR SANITY.

 Mr.CBB

-- The Saturday Weekend Review #214: Top 6 Retirement Mistakes to Avoid
+- Top 6 Retirement Mistakes to Avoid

-- The Saturday Weekend Review #217: The Secret Society Of Debt Freedom
+- The Secret Society Of Debt Freedom

 I wholeheartedly agree with the importance of regular bill payment.
 One missed bill can create huge problems when it comes combined with the next bill.
 In fact, in the event of not having the requisite amount in your bank, I would advise taking an online loan in Canada.
 It is fast and hassle-free as the entire procedure takes place online.
 Repayment is also as easy as it can get.